coreinfrastructure/best-practices-badge/doc/background.md

 looking at other related information (documented here) is simply a supplement.

-In some cases this material is very rough.
+In some cases this material is rough.
 We believed it was more important to capture background information, even if it is rough, and then clean it up over time if that cleanup is important.